straysheep-dev/setup-auditd/README.md

 Test rules / keys over time before pushing them to production.

-Identify keys that could be used to flood / overwright the logs by an adversary.
+Identify keys that could be used to flood / overwrite the logs by an adversary.

 Work broad to narrow in scope.